cdnbye/ios-p2p-engine/README.md

 #### Podfile

-To integrate CDNByeKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate CDNByeSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'